-- Make things easier on the day by booking your tickets online before you go.
-You can book your 2017 Ekka tickets here.
+- Make things easier and due to COVID restrictions, tickets are only available online book your 2021 Ekka tickets here.

 - Get the kids to choose their showbags in advance.
 This will not only save you time at the show, but also help to avoid the temptation of the kids seeing and wanting everything on offer.

 - Plan your day before you go.
 You don’t have to plan every single stop throughout your day, but having a rough idea of what you want to see and do can help to ensure you don’t miss out on anything.

 - If the kids are allowed to go on rides, let them know how many or which ones they can go one before you set off to avoid any meltdowns or over-spending when you’re there.